 On the back of your digital tv, you'll also see two similar ports (IN and OUT).
 We're gonna use the TV's OUT port.

 Step 4.
-Turn the power on and check connection
+Turn the power on and check the connection

-Once the soundbar and the TV is connected, turn the power on and test the performance.
+Once the soundbar and the TV are connected, turn the power on and test the performance.
 Adjust properly in case it's not working.